 It standardizes common practices and clarifies implementation requirements that

 were previously up to individual controller vendors.
 This document covers those

-changes as they relate to Kubernetes Ingress Controller and provides sample
+changes as they relate to Kong Ingress Controller and provides sample

 networking.k8s.io/v1 resources for comparison.